bryht/sticky-notes/README.md

 - View all your notes from different websites in one dashboard
 - Delete unwanted notes
 - Simple and intuitive interface
+- Cross-browser compatibility

 ## Installation

 ### From Web Store

-1. Visit the Chrome Web Store (coming soon)
+1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) (coming soon)
 2. Click "Add to Chrome"
 3. Confirm the installation